River plume: Tidal cycle

 During ebb conditions the stratification is enhanced.
 This leads to stable conditions and strong advection at the surface.
-Due to mass conservation, this situation requires enhanced land-ward flows near the bottom.
+Due to mass conservation, this situation requires enhanced landward flows near the bottom.
 This process is called tidal straining.
-In case of an open coast, two dimensional effects start playing a role.
+In the case of an open coast, two-dimensional effects start playing a role.
 Baroclinic Ekman transport causes upwelling during ebb flows and downwelling during flood flows.
 Therefore, these baroclinic upwelling effects can cause ebb flows to transport nutrients and sediment towards the coast.

 Spring-neap cycle

 Over a spring-neap cycle the baroclinic effects over a tidal cycle amplify and favor either increased tidal straining or tidal mixing.
 Spring tides are characterized by relatively large tidal amplitudes and tidal flow velocities.
 This leads to increased tidal mixing over the complete tidal cycle and weakened stratification.
-In some areas the stratification vanishes completely, resulting in a well-mixed system, and these systems can only incorporate river plumes part of the time.
-In open coast systems, spring tide conditions generally lead to increased downwelling effects from the buoyant river plume, causing increased seaward transport of sediment and nutrients.
+In some areas the stratification vanishes completely, resulting in a well-mixed system, and these systems can only incorporate river plumes some of the time.
+In open-coast systems, spring tide conditions generally lead to increased downwelling effects from the buoyant river plume, causing increased seaward transport of sediment and nutrients.

 Neap tides are characterized by relatively low tidal amplitudes and tidal flow velocities.
 This situation favors the tidal straining effect as observed during ebb tides due to decreased tidal mixing and increased differential flow over a tidal cycle.
 Due to the stronger tidal straining effect, neap tide conditions are generally characterized by increased landward flow near the bottom and associated increased coastal upwelling effects.
 In extreme cases this can lead to large depositions on the beach, such as the mass beaching event of starfish at the coast near Scheveningen January 30, 2019.

 Natural examples

 Fraser River

-An example of a surface advected plume is the Fraser River plume.
+An example of a surface-advected plume is the Fraser River plume.
 The Fraser River plume contains all dynamical regions, clearly visible from space.
-The initial jet like structure gradually transfers into a far-field plume further offshore, which is deflected to the right as would be expected on the Northern Hemisphere due to Coriolis.
-Other similar river plumes are those of the Columbia River, the Niagara River and the Hudson River.
+The initial jet-like structure gradually transfers into a far-field plume further offshore, which is deflected to the right as would be expected on the Northern Hemisphere due to the Coriolis effect.
+Other similar river plumes are those of the Columbia River, the Niagara River, and the Hudson River.

 Amazon River

-The Amazon River plume is an example of a river plume in which the earth's rotation does not play a role.
-Due to the high discharge and corresponding momentum of the outflow, the dynamics of the plume are mainly characterized by the internal Froude number.
+The Amazon River plume is an example of a river plume in which the Earth's rotation does not play a role.
+Due to the high discharge, the corresponding momentum of the outflow, and the equatorial latitude, the dynamics of the plume are mainly characterized by the internal Froude number.
 Ambient currents transport the plume away from the mouth.
-Similar plumes can be found along the Equator.
+Similar plumes can be found elsewhere along the Equator.

 Mersey River

 The dynamics of the Mersey River plume at the mouth of Liverpool Bay show high resemblance to a bottom-advected plume.
-This is due to strong influence of the bottom and bottom friction on the flow and this controls the cross-shore spreading and length-scale.
-This type of plume can often be found at marginal seas and/or shelf seas, for example in the North Sea at the mouth of the river Rhine.
+This is due to strong influence of the bottom and bottom friction on the flow, and this controls the cross-shore spreading and length-scale.
+This type of plume can often be found at marginal seas and shelf seas, such as in the North Sea at the mouth of the Rhine.